bcr/PythonFractionFun/README.md

 Running the command `behave` will do something interesting.
 If you don't have `behave` then see the section Installing behave.

+Note that running `behave` will pick a random Python to run with.
+I added `runbehave.py` so that you can run it with any Python you want.
+On my machine I do `python2 runbehave.py` and `python3 runbehave.py` to run with Python 2 and Python 3.

+## Running unit tests

+Running `test.py` with your Python of choice will run the unit tests.

 ## Installing behave

 `pip3 install behave` worked for me, but you can consult the [behave docs](https://behave.readthedocs.io/en/latest/) if you want to understand more.